cedricoeldorf/proba-v-super-resolution-challenge/Readme.md

 * The fact that both models performed similarly could indicate that there are troubles learning the relation between the low and high resolution pairs.
 A possible test might be to [register](https://arxiv.org/pdf/1809.11130.pdf) the lr/hr pairs with one another in order to be certain that the pairs are aligned.

 * Additionally, we used single-image super resolution methods, however, this problem actually calls for a multi-image approach.
-[The first paper that ever tackled multi-image SR was published in March 2019 and achieves state-of-the-art results.](https://arxiv.org/abs/1903.00440) This would be an interesting approach to the Proba-V challenge, as it is one of the rare cases in which we actually have multiple images for a single scene at our disposal.
+[The first paper that ever tackled multi-image SR with deep neural networks was published in March 2019 and achieves state-of-the-art results.](https://arxiv.org/abs/1903.00440) This would be an interesting approach to the Proba-V challenge, as it is one of the rare cases in which we actually have multiple images for a single scene at our disposal.

-* A second interesting approach, which to my best knowledge has never been proposed, would have been using an extension on the SRGAN architecture by making use of [progressive training](https://arxiv.org/abs/1710.10196).
+* A second interesting approach, **which to my best knowledge has never been proposed**, would have been using an extension on the SRGAN architecture by making use of [progressive training](https://arxiv.org/abs/1710.10196).

 ![](assets/Readme-fd2b3ade.png)

 It essentially involves slowly growing the resolution of a GAN.
 This allows the model to first learn low level features, which eases the learning of high level features later on.
-This architecture could be translated into a super resolution problem.
+This architecture could be translated into a super resolution problem and would make an incredibly exciting research topic.

 # Usage